Persuasion with Non-Linear Preferences: Contact Set

-In Appendix \ref{s:examples}, we give additional examples showing that the FOC \eqref{e:FOC} might not hold on all of $\Gamma$ (which motivates introducing the set $\Gamma^\star$), and that without Assumption \ref{a:sc} $\Gamma$ might not be compact and the FOC might fail on a positive-measure subset of $\Gamma$.

 \begin{remark} Under Assumptions \ref{a:smooth}--\ref{a:sc}, there is a unique solution $p$ to (D).
 We give a proof of this fact following the proof of Theorem \ref{t:contact}.
-As shown by Example \ref{e:1} and the additional examples in Appendix \ref{s:examples}, while the price function $p$ is unique, there can be multiple functions $q$ such that $(p,q)$ is a solution to (D). \end{remark}
+As shown by the examples in Appendix \ref{s:examples}, while the price function $p$ is unique, there can be multiple functions $q$ such that $(p,q)$ is a solution to (D). \end{remark}

 Lemma \ref{l:dual} and Theorem \ref{t:contact} can be compared to results in the literature on \emph{martingale optimal transport (MOT)}.
 The MOT problem is to find an optimal joint distribution of two variables (say, $a$ and $\theta$) with given marginals, subject to the martingale constraint $\mathbb{E}_{\pi_a}[\theta]=a$ for all $a$.
-This problem coincides with the simple receiver case of our model with an exogenously fixed distribution of the receiver's action.
-Motivated by problems in mathematical finance, \citet{BHP} introduce MOT and prove that the primal and dual problems have the same value; however, they also show that in MOT the dual problem may not have a solution, unlike in our model with endogenous actions. \citet{BNT} establish existence of a weaker, non-standard notion of a solution to the MOT dual problem. \citet{BJ} do not use duality but do introduce single-dippedness; we discuss their paper in Section \ref{s:assortative}.
-None of these papers establish compactness of the contact set, which is an important property that holds in our model as well as in standard optimal transport.
-In sum, MOT is related to our simple receiver case, but the endogenous action distribution apparently makes our model more tractable.
+This problem coincides with our linear receiver case, but with an exogenously fixed distribution of the receiver's action.
+Motivated by problems in mathematical finance, \citet{BHP} (see also \citealt{BNT}) introduce MOT and prove that the primal and dual problems have the same value; however, they also show that their dual problem may not have a solution, unlike in our model with endogenous actions.
+Results in MOT also do not establish compactness of the contact set, which holds in our model as well as in standard optimal transport.
+Thus, MOT is related to our linear receiver case, but the endogenous action distribution apparently makes our model more tractable.